-For my part, I recommend that the action of forgiving be seen more as an added benefit to the person to whom it will be granted, because the truth is that those of us who are able to forgive are the ones who benefit the most in this scheme.
+For my part, I recommend that the action of forgiving be seen more as an added benefit to the person to whom it will be granted because the truth is that those of us who are able to forgive are the ones who benefit the most.

 It is a liberating action, but one that is still conflicting.
 It is not petty to feel afraid to give relief to the one who hurt you.
-Thinking of forgiveness as a gift to someone else, although believing that this person does not deserve it, and actually wanting them to suffer for their mistakes, are all thoughts that make us human, they are common.
+Thinking of forgiveness as a gift to someone else, while believing that this person does not deserve it, and actually wanting them to suffer for their mistakes, are all thoughts that make us human.
+They are common.
 They are also heavy and exhausting.

 However, if you think that not forgiving is a form of punishment for that person, I must make it clear to you that you are wrong.

-You may think that not forgiving is a way to take care of our own wounds, to proclaim that the suffering still exists, even to validate your own feelings.
-If the person is not able to admit or understand how they hurt you, it is common for you to conclude that they do not deserve your forgiveness.
+You may think that not forgiving is a way to take care of our own wounds, to proclaim that the suffering still exists, and to validate your own feelings.
+If the person is not able to admit or understand how they hurt you, it is natural for you to conclude that they do not deserve your forgiveness.

-Nevertheless, the only thing you are doing by holding on to unforgiveness, is slowly hurting yourself.
+Nevertheless, the only thing you are doing by holding on to forgiveness is slowly hurting yourself.

 What is not forgiveness?

-In order to forgive we need to go through four promises, which are: not to think about the incident, not to relive it, not to talk about it and not to allow it to damage your present.
+In order to forgive, we need to go through with four promises, which are: not to think about the incident, not to relive it, not to talk about it, and not to allow it to damage your present.

 You may think I am talking about forgetting, when in reality, I am not.
-Forgiving is not forgetting, because forgetting is a passive process that needs time, which is different to the act of forgiving, an active process.
+Forgiving is not forgetting.
+Forgetting is a passive process that needs time, which is different from the act of forgiving, an active process.

-So, when God says “and I will remember your sin no more (Isa 43:25),” He is implying that He is not able to forget our faults, but in forgiving us He chooses not to mention, or take these into account.
+So, when God says, “and I will remember your sin no more (Isa 43:25),” He is implying that He is not able to forget our faults, but in forgiving us, He chooses not to mention or take these into account.
 We must follow his example.
-Neither is forgiveness excusing others; it is rather the opposite.
+Forgiveness also does not mean excusing others.
+It is the opposite.

 The consequences of not forgiving

 If you don’t grant your forgiveness, it will mean that the other person is the one who is wrong.
-It is an act of confirming and revalidating your pain.
+It is an act of confirming and validating your pain.

-I can’t help but mention how I have seen over and over again a thought process of when forgiving someone you are “okay” in the present with what they did, that it is “okay in what they did,” “are my feelings no longer relevant?”
+I can’t help but mention how I have seen over and over again a thought process that by forgiving someone, you are “okay” in the present with what they did, leading to thoughts like, “Are my feelings no longer relevant?”
 “Will all be forgotten?”
 “Is it over?”

-Forgiveness is not the same as saying that your suffering is worthless, or that your pain has disappeared.
+Forgiveness is not the same as saying that your suffering is meaningless, or that your pain has disappeared.
 Nor is it the same as saying that you have returned to being the same person you were before.
-Forgiveness is an act of liberation that we all need, first of all, for ourselves.
+Forgiveness is an act of liberation that we all need, first, for ourselves.

-As the Holy Scriptures tell us, forgiveness is inexhaustible, and rather than a source of weakness, it is a source of healing and power.
-Power and strength do not lie in denial or in pretending to be superior to pain, but rather in accepting who we are, how we feel and acting in the best possible way to live by the counsel of our Lord.
+As the Holy Scriptures tell us, forgiveness is inexhaustible.
+Besides, rather than a source of weakness, it is a source of healing and power.
+Power and strength do not lie in denial or in pretending to be superior to pain, but rather in accepting who we are, how we feel, and acting in the best possible way to live by the counsel of our Lord.

-Resentment, bitterness and even despair all come from living in a state of denial of forgiveness.
-But I understand how not understanding what it entails and the good it will do, could lead you away from it.
-With this in mind, I would like to tell you about five very famous myths of forgiveness, and that you need to know that they are just that, myths.
+Resentment, bitterness, and even despair all come from living in a state of denial of forgiveness.
+But I understand how not understanding what it entails and the good it will do could lead you away from it.
+With this in mind, I would like to tell you about five very famous myths about forgiveness, and that you need to know that they are just that, myths.

 If you think that forgiveness is the same as forgetting the acts, you are wrong.
-Forgiveness, as we have already read, does not mean that what was done will be erased.
+As we have already read, it does not mean that what was done will be erased.
 Forgiving and forgetting is even seen as psychologically impossible.

-2. Forgiveness implies that the pain is gone.:
+2. It implies that the pain is gone:

-Nor when you forgive is that your feelings are not there.
-You are not a robot; you have emotions that are valuable and that we should all respect.
+Nor does forgive mean that your feelings are not there.
+You are not a robot, you have emotions that are valuable and that we should all respect.
 Forgiving is a step towards healing.

 3. If you are forgiving, you have already surrendered in the search for justice:

-4. Forgiveness is an invitation to be hurt again.:
+4. It is an invitation to be hurt again: